OET Nursing Speaking: Role Plays, Samples & Practice

 OET Nursing Speaking Test Format

 The Occupational English Test (OET) speaking test for nurses is built around two role plays.
-You will use a role card to guide the interaction, gather information, explain care, and finish with clear next steps.
+You will use a clinical scenario to guide the interaction, gather information, explain care, and finish with clear next steps.

 Prep (3 minutes)

-Read the role card, identify tasks, and plan a clear structure.
+Review the scenario tasks, identify priorities, and plan a clear structure.

 Role Play 1 (5 minutes)